Lowenmaxx/SOC-Automation-Project/README.md

 Step 3: Enter the IP address for the wazuh server

-Step 4: OPTIONAL make a name for the agent.
+Step 4: OPTIONAL: Make a name for the agent.

 Step 5: Copy the command, open PowerShell in admin mode, paste the command, and run it